timoh6/TCrypto/README.markdown

 // The second parameter for Cookie specifies the name of the cookie.
 // $storage = new TCrypto\StorageHandler\Cookie(false, 'my_cookie_name');

+// or, to get TCrypto payload immediately back as a string:
+// $storage = new TCrypto\StorageHandler\String();
+// $tcryptoPayload = $tcrypto->save();
+// To feed back previously used TCrypto payload, pass it as a first argument to String():
+// $storage = new TCrypto\StorageHandler\String($tcryptoPayload);

+// In short, you can save TCrypto payload to, say, a database
+// (without the need to use a specific database StorageHandler).
+// Then you can fetch the TCrypto payload from the database, and
+// feed it back into TCrypto.
+// NOTE, using String() StorageHandler will make
+// $tcrypto->save() to output the actual payload.

 // Initialize encryption using either OpenSSL or Mcrypt (optional).
 $crypto = new TCrypto\CryptoHandler\OpenSslAes128Cbc();
 // or